 Problem 2: Hair Analysis

-The Investigation Officer founds 15 hair sample in one bedroom.
+The Investigation Officer founds 15 hair samples in one bedroom.
 He selects 8 hairs for analysis from 15.
 Calculate how many combinations of these hairs are possible in the sample.

 There is a formula available for evaluating the number of combinations that are possible when selecting m items from a total of n.